 would require information systems under the Rule to include audit trails designed to detect and respond to security events.

-In other words, the audit log has to have some practical value in reducing risk.
+In other words, the audit log must have some practical value in reducing risk.
 And that leads nicely to the next safeguard, monitoring.

 Monitor User Activity